Customer Service Chatbot: Build vs Buy vs Hire

 4. Keep Messages Short

 Each chatbot response should be 1-3 sentences max.
-Long paragraphs do not get read, especially on mobile.
-If the answer requires more detail, break it into steps or offer to send a link.
+Long paragraphs don’t get read, especially on a phone screen.
+If the answer needs more detail, break it into steps or offer to send a link.

 5. Handle the “I do not understand” Gracefully

-When the chatbot does not understand a message:
+When the chatbot doesn’t understand a message, don’t leave the customer hanging:

 “I did not catch that.
 Here is what I can help with: [menu of options].
 Or type AGENT to chat with a person.”